TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 ><br>
 >
 >**1.7) Create the MSP directory tree**
-><br>Get the cert again (same cert), but direct it to a new directory to fill it out with a new format (the `/data` dir in this case).
+><br>Get the cert again (same cert), but direct it to a common directory to fill out an msp tree (the `/data` dir in this case):
->>`fabric-ca-client getcacert -d -u https://org1-ca:7054 -M /data/orgs/org1/msp`
+>>`fabric-ca-client getcacert -d -u https://org1-ca:7054 -M /etc/hyperledger/fabric/msp`
 >
->This script will move the needed crypto material from the cli home directory msp to the new msp tree.
-If you changed the org name, or other details, check the script for needed changes.
+>This script will move the needed crypto material from the cli home directory msp to the common (`/data`) msp tree.
+If you changed the org name, or other details, check the script for needed changes:
->>`/etc/hyperledger/cli/setup/generate_msp.sh`
+>>`/etc/hyperledger/fabric/setup/generate_msp.sh`
 >
 ><br>
 >